Rise and fall, and slow rise again, of operator entanglement under dephasing

 Here we defined $\widetilde\lambda_{M_R,a}\equiv\lambda_{M_R,a}/\sqrt{p_{M_R}}$, with $p_{M_R}=\sum_{a}\lambda^2_{M_R,a}$ the probability of having magnetization $M_R$ in the right half.
 The existence of the conservation law makes our simulations much more efficient, since the block-diagonal form of the tensors can be exploited.

 \paragraph{Logarithmic increase of OE: Numerical results ---} In simulations in Fig.~\ref{fig:fig1} we noticed a distinctive different behavior of OE growth at long times (log-growth) for the magnetization conserving XXZ model compared to other models breaking this conservation law.
 Quite generically, at times $t\ll\gamma^{-1}$, the dynamics is dominated by the Hamiltonian part in Eq.~(\ref{eq:master}).
 Sufficiently pure states at such short times can be approximated by the state $\ket{\psi_t}=\me^{-\mi \hat H t}\ket{\psi_0}$.
 In that case the OE is simply twice the entanglement entropy of $|\psi_t\rangle$ (see e.g.~\cite{dubail2017entanglement}), and it is well established that the latter generically grows linearly in time (in the absence of disorder).
-At times $t \gtrsim \gamma^{-1}$, the initial coherence is destroyed by dephasing, and the OE decreases.
+At times $t \gtrsim \gamma^{-1}$, the initial coherence is destroyed by dephasing, and the OE decreases (see~Appendix for a more detailed discussion on the parameter dependence of the peak-heights).
 This `rise and fall' is clearly visible in Fig.~\ref{fig:fig1}, and it is typical for OE dynamics, and also other quantities such as the mutual information~\cite{carollo2021emergent,alba2021hydrodynamics}.
 Typically, under the dynamics in Eq.~\eqref{eq:master} the system is expected to relax to a simple stationary state characterized by the conserved quantities of Eq.~\eqref{eq:master}, or to the identity if there is no conservation law.
 The OE at late times converges towards the OE of that stationary state.
 This is visible in our simulations of the XYZ and Ising models, see Fig.~\ref{fig:fig1}(e).
 In this case only the parity $\hat{\Pi} =\bigotimes_i \hat{\sigma}^z_i$ is preserved by the dynamics.
 Since the initial N\'eel state is an eigenstate of $\hat{\Pi}$, the stationary density matrix is a projector on a fixed parity sector, $\frac{1}{2} (1\pm\hat{\Pi})$, with the $\mathcal{O}(1)$ entropy $S_\mathrm{OP}=1 ~(= \log_{\rm 2} 2)$.
 For the XXZ chain with the initial tilted N\'eel along the $x$ direction, even parity conservation is broken, and the stationary density matrix becomes the identity, $S_\mathrm{OP}=0$.
 In stark contrast, for the XXZ chain and initial N\'eel state, after the rise and fall dynamics, the OE increases again at long times, see Fig.~\ref{fig:fig1}(c), and this second increase is logarithmic in time, see Fig.~\ref{fig:fig1}(d).
-More precisely, we find the long-time behavior $S_{\mathrm{OP}(t\to \infty)} = \eta \log_2(t) +S_0$, which we will also understand analytically below.
-The prefactor $\eta$ converges universally to $\eta=1/4$ independent on the precise values of $\gamma$ and $J_z$, as shown in Fig.~\ref{fig:fig2}(a).
+More precisely, we find the long-time behavior $S_{\mathrm{OP}}(t\to \infty) = \eta \log_2(tJ) + S_0$, which we will also understand analytically below.
+The prefactor $\eta$ converges universally to $\eta=1/4$ independent on the precise values of $\gamma$ and $J_z$, as shown in Fig.~\ref{fig:fig2}(a), and has also been observed with additional disorder~\cite{medvedyeva2016influence}.
+The offset $S_0$ depends on the characteristic time-scale of the long-time diffusive dynamics set by $J$, $J_z$ and $\gamma$~(see Appendix).
 Note that we find the evolution of OE in the XXZ model to be independent of the signs of $J$ and $J_z$.